NiKrause/orbit-blog/ISSUES.md

     - [ ] search in comments (put comments into own db - but take care with access rights (*/OneTimeAccessController))
     - [ ] add about
 - OrbitDB related
-    - [ ] support multiple blogs per instance
+    - [x] support multiple blogs per instance
-    - [ ] if libp2 looses all peers try to reconnect periodically (first faster then less frequent)
+    - [ ] if libp2p disconnects because of wifi network disconnects, try to reconnect periodically (first faster then less frequent)
     - [ ] overwrite seedPhrase and generate new peerId and identity (did)
+    - [ ] generateMasterSeed should be generated with another password at some point
     - [x] Voyager evaluation
         - [x] install voyager as pinning service https://github.com/orbitdb/voyager/tree/main
         - [x] add db addresses to voyager